UppaJung/personal-website-preview/content/posts/nametags/index.md

 Adopting gender-neutral third-party pronouns as the norm would be more inclusive, but I've yet to attend an event that achieved this.

+## How to change norms
-Changing norms requires affordances that make the new norm feel safe.
+Changing attendees' behavior requires affordances to make the desired behavior feel safe.
 If attendees fear they are more likely to offend by calling someone 'they' than guessing the correct gendered pronoun, they'll keep using gendered pronouns by default.

 To make the more inclusive norm safe, we need to update event registrations and name tags to:
 1. include pronouns on name tags and other materials *by default*